 The blog is a space for my thoughts about the issues and areas that I am exploring in my work and reading.
-Having moved away from a full-time corporate role I’m hoping to have the time and freedom to write a bit more.
+Having moved away from a full-time corporate role I have the time and freedom to write a bit more.

 The non-blog part of the website gives me an opportunity to position my portfolio of activity to help the portfolio to grow, with people who don’t yet know me, or know me for one specific thing only.
 That part is a bit sales-y but I think it probably has to be.

 Since stepping away from full-time employment by just one employer in early 2016, I have built and continue to develop a portfolio of activities, with organisations and people that I can relate to.
 I’m at my happiest when I’m making an intervention that has a lasting impact in quite short bursts of my input, whether as a non-executive on a board, doing a piece of very high impact advisory (such as a quick review which makes recommendations that improve the performance of an organisation for years to come), or as a coach, helping lift an individual’s performance in ways that benefit them and those who work with them and receive the fruit of their labours, for the future.
 So the underpinning theme of the portfolio is to achieve high leverage of my experience to date, to help people and organisations who do things that I care about.

 I tend to be drawn to organisations who are improving public services, helping people at a point of vulnerability, civic entrepreneurs, those addressing environmental concerns, and those who see the transformative power of education, art and science for raising the quality of human life.
 I don’t mind if the people doing those things are accountable to shareholders, their own staff, or some other group – so long as they are focused on the service user.
 I do like it when they are not too far away from accountability to elected people, because that’s usually a sign that it’s important, and meaningful.